Jeram Patel

-Jeram Patel (1930 — 18 January 2016) was an Indian artist.
-He was known for using blowtorches on woodwork medium in a method that he learned at Japan and then pioneered in India.
+Jeram Patel (20 June 1930 — 18 January 2016) born in Sojitra, Gujarat, was an Indian artist.
+He was known for using blowtorches on woodwork medium in a method that he learned in Japan and then pioneered in India.
 Jeram was part of a group of an artists called Group 1890.
 Patel was known as an abstractionist.
+He received National Award from the Lalit Kala Akademi in 1957, 1963, 1973, and 1984.

 Early life and education

-Patel studied at JJ School of Art, Mumbai.
+Patel studied at JJ School of Art, Mumbai and studied Typography and Publicity Design at Central School of Art and Crafts, London.
 Eventually, he also taught as a faculty member at MS University, Baroda.
+He worked as graphic design consultant with National Institute of Design, Ahmedabad in 1962.